Religion in Cameroon: Other faiths

-As of 2010, there were about 50,000 adherents of the Baháʼí Faith in the country.
 By 2001, the Baháʼí National Spiritual Assembly was registered with the Government of Cameroon as one of the few non-Christian foreign religions.
+As of 2020, there were almost 70,000 adherents of the Baháʼí Faith in the country.

 There is a tiny population of Jews in Cameroon who have established ties with the wider global Jewish community.
-A community of approximately 50 people practice some form of Judaism in the country today.
+In 2010, a community of approximately 50 people practiced some form of Judaism in the country.
 Hinduism is the faith practiced by some South Asian migrants.

+Religious freedom

-The Constitution provides for freedom of religion in Cameroon, and the government generally respects this right in practice.
-The country is generally characterized by a high degree of religious tolerance.
+The Constitution provides for a secular state with freedom of religion in Cameroon.
+In 2023, the country was scored 2 out of 4 for religious freedom.